About Us

 Dr. Cheryl Loken

 Dr. Cheryl Loken graduated from the School of Veterinary Medicine in Madison in 1992.
 She joined Center Hill Veterinary Clinic in 1996 as a part time small animal veterinarian.
-She holds memberships in the American Veterinary Medical Association, Wisconsin Veterinary Medical Association, Southwestern Wisconsin Veterinary Medical Association, and the American Association of Feline Practitioners.
+Her favorite things about being a veterinarian are getting to have long-term relationships with pets and their owners, working with geriatric cats, and soft-tissue surgeries.

 Dr. Meegan Ritchie